drankinatty/gtkwrite/README.md

 # gtkedit

-This is a fairly good little editor written in Gtk+2 in C. The editor will compile and build (without warning with -Wall -Wextra -pedantic) on Linux with the Gtk+2 installed.
+This is a fairly good little editor written in Gtk+2 in C. The editor will compile and build (without warning with -Wall -Wextra -pedantic) on Linux with Gtk+2 installed.
 The included Makefile handles the build.
 This is a companion project to Gtkwrite (with syntax highlighting from GtkSourceView 2.10 -- not yet pushed) Both are Licensed under GPLv2.